 Norwegian Cruise Line

 Guests who are booked on cancelled cruises will automatically receive 125% future cruise credit that can be used for any new booking until December 31, 2022.
-This offer is more generous than both Royal Caribbean and Carnival.
-Additionally, guests will receive a 20% discount if they book a new cruise using the FCC by April 14th.
+Additionally, guests will receive a 20% discount if they book a new cruise using the FCC by May 31st.
 This discount will be automatically applied if the cruise is booked online.
-For guests who would prefer to receive a 100% refund, they may submit a request online by April 27th.
+For guests who would prefer to receive a 100% refund, they may submit a request online.

-UPDATED 3/30/20: MSC Cruises released a statement this morning regarding an extension to the brand’s cruise suspension.
-MSC Cruises announced that it will be continuing its pause on operations fleet-wide until May 29th.
-This is a 30-day extension to the original suspension.
+UPDATED 6/3/20: MSC Cruises released a statement on 4/29/20 regarding an extension to the brand’s cruise suspension.
+MSC Cruises announced that it will be continuing its pause on operations fleet-wide until July 10th.

 MSC Cruises is working with all guests to address the impact for sailings booked through these dates.
 For Caribbean cruises, the line is providing guests with a 125% future cruise credit to be used until the end of 2021.
 If the FCC is not redeemed by that time, a 100% refund will automatically be issued.
 If guests prefer the 100% full refund to the original form of payment now, they can fill out the form on the cruise line’s website.

 While differentiated on the website, the same options are available for all impacted non-Caribbean cruises as well.
 Additionally, any taxes, fees, and pre-paid items will automatically be refunded to the original form of payment.